 Smaller boats draw 12-15 inches of water.
 Most boats that become grounded, can be floated off with motor tilted to reduce the draft at the transom.
 Larger boats draw 15-20 inches of water, and should not be powered off.
 Sometimes a rocking motion, side to side, will break the suction of mud from the keel.
-Dispersing weight from the point the boat is grounded will assist.
+Disperse weight from the point the boat is grounded.
+Also reference You and Your Boat.